-- administrative control; - accounting and financial control; - controls over the operation of customer accounts and player funds; - safeguards in relation to the security of the licensees systems; - comprehensive and appropriate anti-money laundering procedures; - procedures for identifying fraudulent, problem or underage gambling.
+- administrative control; - accounting and financial control; - controls over the operation of customer accounts and player funds; - safeguards in relation to the security of the licensees systems; - comprehensive and appropriate AML/CFT procedures; - procedures for identifying fraudulent, problem or underage gambling.

-Five initial ICS approvals were made in 2016 of which three were full approvals and two were conditional.
+Six initial ICS approvals were made in 2017 of which two were full approvals and four were conditional.